aws-samples/amazon-ai-building-better-bots/README.md

 Confirm | You'd like me to order a `{BeverageSize}` `{BeverageType}`.
 Is that right?
 Cancel | Okay.
 Nothing to order this time.
 See you next time!

-### 6. Fulfillment
+### 6. Define fulfillment

-choose "Return parameters to client" for now
+Under the `Fulfillment` section, choose `Return parameters to client` for simple testing.
+This setting will change later.

-### 7. Response
+### 7. Define responses

-Expand the 'Response' section and select 'Add Message' to add the following closing message to the intent.
+Expand the `Response` section and select `Add Message` to add the following closing message to the intent.

 Response message |
 -------